We hope you’ve got your appetite ready because we’re going to share the best bibimbap restaurants in Seoul.

 Best Bibimbap in Seoul #5: Sae Byeok Jib (새벽집)

-If you happen to be on the southern side of the Han River and get struck with a craving for bibimbap, Sae Byeok Jib (새벽집) is the place to go.
+If you happen to be on the southern side of the Han River and get struck with a craving for bibimbap or suddenly get hungry, Sae Byeok Jib (새벽집) is the place to go.
 While it’s not a restaurant specializing in bibimbap, their yukhoe bibimbap (육회비빔밥), or “raw beef bibimbap”, is excellent.
 It’s also a great opportunity to try raw beef for the first time without its taste overwhelming you.

 It comes with a side of seonjitguk (선짓국) which is basically coagulated blood.
 Not everyone might dare to try it, but if you are brave enough, you just might find yourself liking it!
 The price of the dish is quite affordable.
 This restaurant is known for its pricy and delicious galbi (갈비), aka “ribs”.